Arklyz Acquires Asphaltgold

 About Asphaltgold:

-Asphaltgold is one of the leading streetwear online shops for sneakers and streetwear clothing in Europe.
-The business does not only attach great importance to an appealing aesthetic, but also to a high quality of their apparel pieces and a conscious production.
-Since being founded in 2008, Asphaltgold has been continuously working on new ideas and creating clothing and various lifestyle accessories and streetwear for men and women with a passion for their guiding values in mind.
+Asphaltgold is one of the leading online shops for pinnacle sneakers and contemporary streetwear in Europe.
+Since being founded in 2008, Asphaltgold has been continuously working on new ideas and building a community.
+Exclusive cooperations with partners like Nike, Adidas, New Balance and various cross-sector brands like Leica, Vitra or Smart are regular highlights for the German retailer.
+Asphaltgold has a huge fanbase on social media with almost one and a half million followers on Instagram and Facebook.
 For more information, please visit www.asphaltgold.com.

 Media Contact: